[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 A QUICK SUMMARY – FOR THE BUSY ONES

-Sprint velocity is a metric used in agile software development to measure the amount of work a team can complete in a single sprint.
+• Sprint velocity is a metric in agile software development that measures how much work a scrum team can accomplish within a sprint.

 TABLE OF CONTENTS